Managing user roles

 Steps

-1. Go to Directory → Users and browse or search for the user to whom you want to assign a role.
+In the PingOne admin console, go to Directory > Users and browse or search for the user to whom you want to assign a role.

 If the user has assigned roles, they’re listed here.
 For example, the image shows that Theresa Miller already has the Invoicing Processor role.